County Parks Volunteer Projects

 Volunteer projects in partnership with County of San Luis Obispo Parks and Recreation Department

-Please use the sign up button below to register and select your volunteer shifts.
-ECOSLO will email you to confirm your volutneer shift(s).
-Thank you in advance for volunteering to make the Outdoor Discovery Festival possible!
+Please use the sign up button below to register to volunteer.
+We will email you to confirm.
+Thank you for volunteering to care for County Parks!

 2017 Total Hours Volunteered: